vneri/Jinjector/README.md

 ```

 ## Configuration
 Add the reference to the script files to the configuration file.
 You can also specify, whether Jinjector gives a status over the console.
-With "trigger" you can optionally specify an expression that, when validate to "true" triggers a script or a stylesheet:
+With "trigger" you can optionally specify an expression that, when validate to "true" triggers a script or a stylesheet.
+With "attributes" you can add attributes to the script (like data-attributes).
 ```javascript
 {
   "outputOnConsole":false,